ComplianceAsCode/content/docs/manual/developer/06_contributing_with_content.md

     podman build --build-arg CLIENT_PUBLIC_KEY=$(cat ~/.ssh/id_rsa.pub) -t ssg_test_suite -f Dockerfiles/test_suite-fedora

-Unit tests reside en each rule's `tests/` directory.
-Tests are simply bash scripts that set up the required environment and set expectations on what the scan is suposed to output.
+Unit tests reside in each rule's `tests/` directory.
+Tests are simply bash scripts that set up the required environment and set expectations on what the scan is supposed to output.

 The naming convention is as follows: